I’m now the owner of two small humans, so when it comes to baby groups I’d say I’ve got a bit of experience.

 I’m not sure if this is the case for all Baby Sensory classes, but for the one I went to, the class was split into three segments.
 The first and third segments are structured sensory activities, which are split by a short break in the middle where you can either play with your babies or chat to the other parents there.

 The sensory activities themselves are fantastic and I found so many little tips for what to talk to my baby about.
-This meant that from a very early age, Elijah has been used to hearing me ask him questions and talk about the world around him, which I think has contributed to his early speech.
+This meant that from a very early age, Monkey has been used to hearing me ask him questions and talk about the world around him, which I think has contributed to his early speech.

 The closing song is absolutely stunning and is such a great way to calm the session down after all of the exciting activities.
 For us as least, I think the closing song added a great bonding element to the class, which made it feel like our special time.